 The manual trailing stop loss is commonly used by more experienced traders, as it provides more flexibility as to when the stop loss is moved.
 In this case, the stop loss order is not set as "trailing," rather, it is just a normal stop loss order.
 The trader determines when and where they will move the stop loss order to reduce risk.

-A common tactic, if long, is to move the stop loss up only once a pullback has occurred and the price is once again rising.
+A common tactic, if holding a long position in a stock, is to move the stop loss up only once a pullback has occurred and the price is once again rising.
 The stop loss is moved up to just below the swing low of the pullback.

 For example, a trader enters a trade at $10.
 The price moves up to $10.06, drops to $10.02 and then starts to move back up again.
 The stop loss could be moved up to $10.01, just below the low of the pullback at $10.02.

 Figure 1 shows an example of this tactic being used on a 1-minute chart.

 If the trader has a short position, the stop loss is moved down once a pullback has occurred and the price is falling again.
 The stop loss is moved to just above the swing high of the pullback.